wronnyhuang/swissroll/notes.md

 Now taking the learning rate from the run that achieved the best gen gap.
 Verified that it has good train/test accuracy.
 Doing some manual hyperparam search.
 Playing with the speccoef and learning rate drop amount.

-_Success_ Found gen gap to increase while train/acc stays the same or increases slightly while test/acc goes down the moment that speccoef is turned on.
+_Some Success_ Found gen gap to increase while train/acc stays the same or increases slightly while test/acc goes down the moment that speccoef is turned on.
   - Before success: https://www.comet.ml/wronnyhuang/sharpmin-spiral/6d71d1d740994ce7b0db8a8cc910302f/code
   - First success: https://www.comet.ml/wronnyhuang/sharpmin-spiral/63ae874b727e44018e7646929f63a053/code
   - Turned out the key was reducing the learning rate (factor of 10 more) and speccoef (factor of 100).

+Tried with speccoef turned OFF: not much difference except that the spectral radius doesn't rise as fast (so the speccoef still has some effect).
+But the gen_gap is about the same whether speccoef is turned on or not.

+_Doesnt work_ Even with long training epoch counts (20k) where the spectral radius goes up to 10M, there isn't a clear correlation between speccoef and generalization gap, or even a drop in the test accuracy.

+_Reason_ This method for finding sharp minima relies on encouraging the loss surface to be sharp _in only one direction_, namely the direction where it's sharpest.
+This does not mean that the other directions will be sharp as well.
+Therefore as long as we dont perturb the weights along that direction (and there are many other directions to choose from), the test accuracy will be rather robust.

+_New strategy_ At each epoch, add some random perturbation to the weight vector.
+Evaluate

+`$$x^2$$`